tariksahni/Successo/README.md

 - **Mongoose** as your ORM for the **Mongo** Datastore.

 ## To Run
-// Go to the directory
+-// Go to the directory
-cd Successo
+-cd Successo
-npm start
+-npm start